wasim-ahmed/SIG/README.md

 5. Increase the delay time to around 200 and start the simulation from SUMO GUI.
 6. Go back to browser and you should have visualization on Google map.

-Note : Currently project is configured for 2 vehicles only named "veh1" & "veh2", it can be easily extended for more (code changes will be required). extension in progress !
+Note : Currently project is configured for 2 vehicles only, named "veh1" & "veh2", it can be easily extended for more (code changes will be required). extension work in progress !

 ![alt text](https://github.com/wasim-ahmed/SIG/blob/master/SIG%20Diagram.jpg)